ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/002-multicontainer-app-deploy.md

 Note that we are overloading the tag value to push multiple different containers to a single Amazon ECR.
 This is because of a quirk in the way Amazon ECR refers to `image repositories` and `images`.

 Repeat the steps above for the `content-api` and `worker` sub-directories (changing `rails-app` as appropriate, in the commands).

-## Create an RDS instance

-The application database will be an Amazon RDS instance.
-To create this, refer to the [cloud platform RDS][rds-module] repository, and create a terraform file in your sub-directory of the [cloud platform environments][cp-env] repository (you will need to raise a PR for this, and get the cloud platform team to approve it).

-For more information see [Adding AWS resources to your environment]({{ "/02-deploying-an-app/006-add-aws-resources" | relative_url }}).

 [multi-demo]: https://github.com/ministryofjustice/cloud-platform-multi-container-demo-app
 [cloudplatform]: https://github.com/ministryofjustice/cloud-platform